danrot/master-thesis/04_discussion.md

 ![The node interface and class](diagrams/uml/node-interface.png)

 The `Node` class can simply change the signature of the method, at least to some extent.
-Due to the fact that PHP is a weakly typed language with duck typing this behavior is possible.
+This behavior is possible due to the fact that PHP is a weakly typed language with duck typing.
 As long as the existing method parameter names also exist in the implementation PHP is fine with that, it also does not matter if the default values for this parameters change, as can be seen for the `$type` parameter.
 Due to its dynamic nature it is even possible to add more